rear/rear-user-guide/docs/basics/introduction.md

  - Nagios and webmin integration
  - Syslinux boot menu
  - Storing rescue/backup logfile on rescue media
- - Restoring to different hardware
+ - Restoring to different hardware (of the same hardware architecture)
- - RHEL5, RHEL6 and RHEL7 support
+ - Red Hat Enterprise Linux support (included derivated Operating Systems)
- - SLES 11 and SLES 12 support
+ - SuSe SLES support
  - Debian and Ubuntu support
  - Various usability improvements
  - Serial console support auto-detected
  - Lockless workflows
  - USB udev integration to trigger mkrescue on inserting USB device
- - Beep/UID led/USB suspend integration
  - Migrate UUID from disks and MAC addressed from network interfaces
  - Integrates with Disaster Recovery Linux Manager (DRLM)
  - Data deduplication with Borg as backend
  - Block device level backup/restore
+ - Multipath support for SAN devives
+ - See the full list of new features on our [Release Notes](../releasenotes)